 How Do Pin and Noon Handle Compliance and Security?

 Pin is SOC 2 Type 2 certified with a public Trust Center; Noon doesn’t publish compliance certifications.
 When you’re handling personally identifiable information for hundreds or thousands of candidates, that difference can be a deal-breaker - especially for enterprise buyers and regulated industries.
+Compliance is table stakes.

 Pin’s SOC 2 Type 2 certification was verified by an independent auditor over a sustained period, not a point-in-time snapshot.
 The certification covers encryption at rest and in transit, strict access controls, network security protocols, and authentication mechanisms.
 Pin also maintains a public Trust Center at trust.pin.com (powered by Wolfia) where you can verify certifications and review the subprocessor list.